Amram ben Sheshna

 He authored many responsa, but his chief work was liturgical.
 He was the first to arrange a complete liturgy for the synagogue.
-His siddur (Siddur Rav Amram or Seder Rav Amram), which took the form of a long responsum to the Jews of al-Andalus, is still extant and was an important influence on most of the current rites in use among Rabbinic Jews.
+His siddur (Siddur Rav Amram or Seder Rav Amram), which took the form of a long responsum to the Jews of al-Andalus, is still extant and was an important influence on most of the current rites in use among Orthodox Jews.

 Biography

-Amram ben Sheshna was a pupil of Natronai ben Hilai, Gaon of Sura, and was exceptionally honored with the title of Gaon within the lifetime of his teacher.
-Eventually, he broke away from his teacher and started his own seat of learning.

-Upon Natronai's death, about 857, the full title and dignities of the geonate were conferred upon Amram, a title which he held for 18 years, until his death.
+Amram bar Sheshna was a pupil of of Sura Natronai ben Hilai and was exceptionally honored with the title of within the lifetime of his teacher.
+Eventually, he broke away from ben Hilai and started his own school.
+Upon ben Hilai's death (c.
+857), the title, dignities, and responsibilities of the gaonate were conferred upon bar Sheshna, which he held for 18 years until his death.